fdoving/RavenStash/testing-4.7.0test.md

-## Testing needed before merge to master and release - oldest to newest in git merge history.
+## Testing needed before merge to master and release

 Anyone can participate in this testing.
 You can get binaries from [SIG-Github](https://github.com/Ravenqt-RVN-SIG/Ravencoin/releases)